-A Member of the Chartering Organization (CO) may be appointed to serve as a Liaison to the Working Group.
+- Liaison A Member of the Chartering Organization (CO) can be appointed to serve as a Liaison to the Working Group.
 The role of the Liaison consists of reporting to the CO on a regular basis on the progress of the Working Group; assisting the Chair as required with his/her knowledge of WG processes and practices; taking back to the CO any questions or queries the WG might have in relation to its charter and mission; and, assisting or intervening when the WG faces challenges or problems.
-The liaison is expected to fulfill the liaison role in neutral manner, monitor the discussions of the Working Group and assist and inform the Chair and the WG as required.
+The liaison is expected to play a neutral role, monitor the discussions of the Working Group and assist and inform the Chair and the WG as required. - Staff ICANN Staff performs the following two basic functions for any WG, namely secretariat (fundamentally a support function covering logistics) and policy liaison (a support function providing WG assistance in a neutral manner, including drafting, if required, which should reflect faithfully the deliberations of the Working Group).
+In addition, ICANN Staff can perform the following distinct roles for a WG as requested and appropriate: - Expertise (technical, legal, economic, etc.) - Operational/Implementation (facilitation with the framework of existing policies and rules) - Scoping (for policy matters, internal role of the General Counsel, but possibly distinct, guaranteeing respect of the procedures and competencies of the different structures) - Liaison with other Staff or experts whether or not it would like to have meetings of the sub-team recorded and/or transcribed.